Arabella Weir: Career

-From 2013 until 2016 she starred as Jenny in Drifters.
-In 2015 she joined the team of presenters for BBC Two's Food and Drink programme.
-She also played a small role in Citizen Khan, in the mid-2010s.
+From 2013 until 2016, she starred as Jenny in Drifters.
+In 2015, she joined the team of presenters for BBC Two's Food and Drink programme.
+She also played a small role in Citizen Khan in the mid-2010s.
 She has also appeared with Ready Steady Cook.

-Since 2016, she has been starring in the BBC Scotland sitcom Two Doors Down.
+Since 2016 she has been starring in the BBC Scotland sitcom Two Doors Down.
 Weir's performance was criticised by Ben Arnold, commenting in The Guardian "her Scottish accent [is] still a work in progress, it would seem."
 When Weir was asked about this comment on Richard Herring's RHLSTP comedy podcast, she said she was doing specifically a Paisley accent on the show and that both her parents were from Scotland, which she considers her home.
-Weir added that Scottish actor David Tennant had responded to the Guardian's comment with the words "What the f*** are they on about, it's impeccable!", and that Ben Arnold (who himself is English) had later said to her he was sorry for making the comment.
+Weir added that Scottish actor David Tennant had responded to The Guardian's comment with the words "What the f*** are they on about, it's impeccable!", and that Ben Arnold (who himself is English) had later said to her he was sorry for making the comment.

-In June 2019, Weir premiered her debut one-woman show, Does My Mum Look Big in This?, a comedic analysis of Weir's helter-skelter childhood and her difficult relationship with her late mother.
+In June 2019, Weir premiered her debut one-woman show, Does My Mum Loom Big in This?, a comedic analysis of Weir's helter-skelter childhood and her difficult relationship with her late mother.
 The show's title is a pun on Weir's bestselling novel Does My Bum Look Big in This?
 She took the show to the 2019 Edinburgh Festival.

+In 2021, Weir narrated the pilot episode of the E4 survival reality competition format Naked, Alone and Racing to Get Home.
+Sean Pertwee replaced her for the full series.

+Weir appeared in three episodes of Coronation Street as Aggie and Ed Bailey's old neighbour, Yvette, in June 2023.

+Weir has appeared in multiple episodes from season 1 to season 6 of the BBC Radio 4 comedy "Believe it!".

 Personal life

-In 1995 she began a relationship with Jeremy Norton.
-They have two children.
-They divorced in 2013.
+In 1995, Weir began a relationship with Jeremy Norton.
+They have two children, a daughter and a son.
+They separated in 2013.